-Some facts about Children and Families Services 203 15/16 1.
-Cheshire East adoption services, in collaboration with Stockport, Tameside and Trafford Councils, won the 2013 Adoption Service of the Year award, and the Council is on course to arrange the adoption of the most children ever 2014/15 Budget £54.3m 2.
-87.3% of primary and secondary schools in Cheshire East are good or outstanding 3.
-High quality youth support services were recognised through inspection of the Youth Offending Service and excellent NEET (Not in Education, Employment or Training) figures (only 3.4% NEETs, a 39% reduction since 2009) Options for 2015/16 Managing savings of 4.
-Targeted preventative activity has seen the number of children in care reduce by 11.4% in the last year £2.5m to £3.3m 5.
-Over 5% increase in Grades A-C obtained since 2009/10 (including English and Maths) C. The number of edults with NV(Os in successed in $2012/14$ to $50.40/$
+Some facts about Children and Families Services

+- 1. Cheshire East adoption services, in collaboration with Stockport, Tameside and Trafford Councils, won the 2013 Adoption Service of the Year award, and the Council is on course to arrange the adoption of the most children ever - 2.
+87.3% of primary and secondary schools in Cheshire East are good or outstanding - 3.
+High quality youth support services were recognised through inspection of the Youth Offending Service and excellent NEET (Not in Education, Employment or Training) figures (only 3.4% NEETs, a 39% reduction since 2009) - 4.
+Targeted preventative activity has seen the number of children in care reduce by 11.4% in the last year - 5.
+Over 5% increase in Grades A-C obtained since 2009/10 (including English and Maths) - 6.
+The number of adults with NVQs increased in 2013/14 to 58.4%